Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 ## Create two instances of a web app

 You'll need two instances of a web app for this tutorial.
 You'll need to use at least the Basic SKU in order to be able to use virtual network integration and private endpoints.
-You'll take care of the vnet integration and additional configurations later on - first you'll get them deployed.
+You'll take care of the vnet integration and additional configurations later on - first you'll get the apps deployed.
 You'll first deploy a single App Service plan.
 You'll then deploy two web apps in that App Service plan.

 Run the following command to create the App Service plan.
 Replace the placeholders for App Service plan name and resource group name.